liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 Among the plugins available on Liferay Marketplace, you can find the Device Recognition Provider plugin.
-This plugin provides out of the box integration with WURFL, an Open Source database licenced with the AGPLv3 license.
+This plugin provides out of the box integration with WURFL, an open source database licenced with the AGPLv3 license.
 Commercial licenses are also available.
 It's also possible to develop plugins that integrate with other devices databases.
 Even if you don't have a device database, you can still set up mobile device rules.
 However, they won't be